simone-lungarella/event-handler/README.md

 The persistence layer is handled by a Postgres server.
 The app is deployed to Heroku and is automated with GitHub actions!

 ### Front end
-The web app that is allowed to use this API can be accessed from <a href="https://simone-lungarella.github.io/winforce/"> this page </a> and it requires to be authenticated to access every functionality!
+The web app that is allowed to use this API can be accessed from <a href="https://simone-lungarella.github.io/winforce/"> this page </a> and it requires to be authenticated to access any functionality!